 Now there are four Old...four New Testament expressions and I'm just going to give you these and we'll stop with a couple of comments, but there are four New Testament expressions that describe demon possession.
 You need to know what they are.

 Nor were people delivered because they repented.
 In the case of the New Testament, it was a matter of Jesus just delivering people to show He had that power and they could be delivered from demons.
-Listen, in the time of Jesus and the apostles, the apostles were given the power to do that as well as the 70 were, they could be delivered from the demons but not necessarily saved.
-But once Jesus and the apostles passed off the scene, the only way any sinner will ever be delivered from demons ultimately is to be saved, okay?
+Listen, in the time of Jesus and the apostles, the apostles were given the power to do that as well as the seventy were, they could be delivered from the demons but not necessarily saved.
+But once Jesus and the apostles passed off the scene, the only way any sinner will ever be delivered from demons ultimately is to be saved, OK?
 This was an exhibition of messianic power at that time.
 There is an ongoing exhibition of messianic power going on today and true deliverance only occurs when Christ comes again into the life of a person and delivers that person through the power of the gospel.

 Demons can influence people.
 They do.
 They influence, according to the New Testament, in false doctrine, 1 Timothy 4:1.
 They influence in immorality, same passage, 1 Timothy 4:1 to 3.
-They influence us in attitudes of jealousy, divisiveness and pride, James 3:13 to 16.
+They influence us in attitudes of jealousy, divisiveness, and pride, James 3:13 to 16.
 In other words, the demons have created a world system that sends temptation toward us.
-But demonized people were not just influenced, they were dominated, they were controlled and they were tormented.
+But demonized people were not just influenced.
+They were dominated, they were controlled and they were tormented.
 Those are the three words that describe this phenomenon.
 The demons literally spoke through the vocal cords of the individual, such as Matthew 8:29, or if wanted to, they kept him from speaking, Matthew 12:22.
-The demons caused blindness, Matthew 12:22, gave supernatural physical strength, Mark 5:3, promoted nakedness, the original streaker was a demon-possessed guy in Mark 5.
-And it wasn't anything immoral, it wasn't some kind of prurient thing on his part, it wasn't sort of lewd conduct, it was torment.
+The demons caused blindness, Matthew 12:22, gave supernatural physical strength, Mark 5:3, promoted nakedness.
+The original streaker was a demon-possessed guy in Mark 5.
+And it wasn't anything immoral.
+It wasn't some kind of prurient thing on his part.
+It wasn't sort of lewd conduct, it was torment.
 It was embarrassing.
 It was shameful.
 It was hideous to be constantly running around naked because you were being tormented and driven to do that by a demon, to say nothing of being cold if it was in the winter.

 You also have in the New Testament phrases like "entering in," "going out," "came out," "cast out," referring to demonized people.
-So it talks about indwelling, control and torment.
+So it talks about indwelling, control, and torment.
 And it was unique to demonization.
 Here you can see in verse 35, Jesus says, "Come out of him," which indicates that there was indwelling and there was control because the demon had taken the man's voice and used it and there was torment because the demon threw the man down in the middle, although Jesus prevented him from doing any harm to him.

 So demonization is this kind of indwelling, controlling, tormenting of resident demons who've taken up a place in a person's life.
-Having a demon, being demonized, a third phrase "with an unclean spirit."
-It's the same thing exactly, you see it here in this text, possessed by the spirit of an unclean demon, or an unclean spirit of a demon.
+“Having a demon,” “being demonized,” a third phrase "with an unclean spirit."
+Same thing exactly; you see it here in this text, possessed by the spirit of an unclean demon, or an unclean spirit of a demon.
 It's the same thing referring to the very same phenomena.
-One other phrase is used in Acts 5:16, "afflicted with unclean spirits," and the word "afflicted" looks at the torment side of it...distressed, disturbed, tormented.
+One other phrase is used in Acts 5:16, "afflicted with unclean spirits," and the word "afflicted" looks at the torment side of it, distressed, disturbed, tormented.

 So a demon-possessed person is in this condition.
 It is a rare thing.
 And maybe it is more common than we know, but it manifests itself rarely, generally speaking, perhaps because it is rare, perhaps because the demons want to maintain subtlety and be clandestine because it's more effective.
 But when it does manifest itself, it shows up in the ways that we see it in the New Testament.
-It shows up in these forms of torment, it shows up in fear and terror and panic at the preaching of the gospel.
+It shows up in these forms of torment.
+It shows up in fear and terror and panic at the preaching of the gospel.

 Perhaps we could close this morning by looking at Matthew 12, and then I'll summarize this first point.
 Matthew 12:43, Jesus gives us an illustration of demon possession here.
-He says in verse 43, "When the unclean spirit goes out of a man" — there's that entering in, going out language which indicates indwelling, "When the unclean spirit goes out of a man, it passes through waterless places, seeking rest, doesn't find it.
-And then it says, 'I'll return to my house from which I came,' and when it comes it finds it unoccupied swept, and put in order.
-Then it goes and takes along with it seven other spirits more wicked than itself, they go in and live there.
-The last state of that man becomes worse than the first, that is the way it will also be with this evil generation."
+He says in verse 43, "When the unclean spirit goes out of a man" — there's that entering in, going out language which indicates indwelling — "When the unclean spirit goes out of a man, it passes through waterless places,” seeking rest, doesn't find it.
+And then it says, “'I'll return to my house from which I came,' and when it comes it finds it unoccupied, swept, and put in order.
+Then it goes and takes along with it seven other spirits more wicked than itself,” they go in and live there.
+“The last state of that man becomes worse than the first.
+That is the way it will also be with this evil generation."

 It's a most interesting statement.
-This is a...this is sort of a metaphor, this is sort of an analogy, sort of a picture.
+This is a...
+This is sort of a metaphor.
+This is sort of an analogy, sort of a picture.
 The person who is demon possessed is like a house.
 The demon is like an occupant.
 In verse 43, "The unclean spirit who lives in the man decides to leave, he goes out."
 Maybe he decided it on his own, finding somebody else he could be more effective in.
 Or maybe there was an exorcism.
 Maybe the Jews got together and they pronounced their little formulas and their little incantations and their little chants and maybe the demon decided to leave.
 That certainly could happen.
 And it went out.
-But it pictures...this is like a man who leaves his home and what does he do?
-He wanders out in the desert, he's roaming around in waterless places, he can't find a place to rest.
+But it pictures...
+This is like a man who leaves his home and what does he do?
+He wanders out in the desert, he's roaming around in waterless places.
+He can't find a place to rest.
 He thought the grass was greener but there was no grass and there was no water and so he says, "I better go back, I better go back and I'll go back to my house."
 Well he comes back and guess what?
 The place is unoccupied, swept and put in order.

 Now how did that happen?
 Jesus could be referring to these Jewish exorcists who went around like the sons of Sceva in Acts and did this kind of thing.
-Maybe this is the result of that, you know, this person has had the demons called out of him and the demons have obliged and left and said, "I don't need to deal with this grief, I'll find another place.
-And now that they know I'm here, my cover is blown, I'm not going to be as effective, so I'll leave."
+Maybe this is a...this is the result of that, you know, this person has had the demons called out of him and the demons have obliged and left and said, "I don't need to deal with this grief, I'll find another place.
+And now that they know I'm here, my cover is blown.
+I'm not going to be as effective, so I'll leave."
 So he goes out, tries to find another place, can't find another place that's as commodious and accommodating and suits the demon's purposes as well as the man.
 He goes back and what does he find?
 The man's cleaned up his act.
 The house is clean.
 This even makes it more inviting.

 It seems as though they found most of their places in the Galilee where people were exposed to pagan religion and that would be why you tend to find today most incidents, modern incidents, of demon possession occur in Third World pagan countries.
 Missionaries tell stories about that, don't they?
 Running into these people who are all infested with demons in the Third World in these very, very pagan forms of religion.
 That's not to say, however, that demons also don't work in false religion that bears the name of Christianity because they could, although most likely their approach would be more of the gray flannel suits subtlety approach in the advanced world and more of this same kind of manifestation that you see in the Bible in the Third World.
 I don't want to make any hard and fast rules.
-All I'm saying is demons aren't limited to people who are particularly wicked, but they are limited to people who are unconverted and they seem more interested in getting involved in people who are in false religion and that is the picture of Satan as the inventor and purveyor of all false religions.
+All I'm saying is demons aren't limited to people who are particularly wicked, but they are limited to people who are unconverted and they seem more interested in getting involved in people who are in false religion and that fits the picture of Satan as the inventor and purveyor of all false religions.